 - The patient is not pregnant or breastfeeding

-- The patient had more than 4 migraine attacks in the past and the first one happened more than a year ago
+- The patient had more than four migraine attacks in the past, and the first one happened more than a year ago

 - The patient was diagnosed with migraines by a doctor and had been previously prescribed triptans or other prophylactic medication

-- Diagnosis by a doctor is not required, patients can answer further questions to help pharmacist to confirm a migraine diagnosis
+- Diagnosis by a doctor is not required; patients can answer further questions to help pharmacists to confirm a migraine diagnosis

 Additionally, patients are asked about:

 - frequency, the duration, and symptoms they experience during a migraine attack